Managing your weight with healthy eating

 Stock up on healthy foods such as fresh produce, lean proteins, low-fat dairy, and whole grains.
 Limit foods like chips and candy and other empty calories.
-These include foods that are low in healthy nutrients and high in sugar, fat, and calories.
-Eat healthy snacks instead, like carrots and bell peppers with hummus, an apple and a piece of string cheese, or yogurt with fresh fruit.
+"Empty calories" are foods that are low in healthy nutrients and high in sugar, fat, and calories.
+Focus on choosing snacks with fiber and protein like carrots and bell peppers with hummus, an apple and a piece of string cheese, or yogurt with fresh fruit.

 Choose different healthy foods from each food group.
 Eat foods from each group with every meal.
 Whenever you sit down to a meal, green vegetables should take up half of your plate.

 Avoid the fried options; baked, steamed, grilled, stewed, or broiled are lower in calories and saturated fat.